RaahiSingh/Automated-Jar-Updater/README.md

 # Automated Jar Updater

-This Spring Boot project automates the management of JAR-based services.
+This Spring Boot project built during internship automates the management of JAR-based services.

 It allows users to:
 - View running services and their statuses